Reduce Stress

 Ways to reduce day-to-day stress

-• Spend time with an animal eg walking a dog
+• Spending time with an animal eg walking a dog

 Ways to reduce stress in the moment